csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free to use personas.
 You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

+ Personas # 1:
+ Joshua is senior year student at University of Toronto for CS Speacilist.
+Joshua has a great idea about building a mobile application that would made significant improvement in the IT industry.
+Unfortunately, Joshua have to work for living after graduation so he will barely have time to build the app, unless he could find an investor who could give him financial support for his app.

+ Personas # 2:
+ Thomas is a truck driver and he has been work in the shipping industry for 20 years.
+Thomas knew how the industry work, so he decided to use his savings to start his own shipping company.
+However, Thomas only knows about shipping process but have no clue about how to start a business.
+Thomas found out that he need to submit many legal papers to the government which he never heared before.
+Thus, Thomas want to find a reliable agency or lawyer for help.

+ Personas # 3:
+ Robert is an investor, he gives starting up companys financial supports and trade for stocks.
+If the starting up companys grow up, Robert sell the stocks for profit.
+Robert recently found out that Egypt has a grown economy and he is planning to invest in Egypt.
+The problem is, Robert had never been to Egypt and he do not know any starting up companys are there.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

 > Short (1 - 2 min' read max)
  * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?
+ For Joshua, our website could help him find a investor so he could work on his project with financial support.

+ For Thomas, our website have the section about legal support and comman questions for starting up businesses.
+Thomas might be able to find the answer he want in the
+ FAQ section, if not, he could still consult with an agency or laywer suggested by us.

+ For Robert, the seasonal conference will include hundreds of starting up companys, and he could go through a lot of possible investment.

  * Explain the benefits of your product explicitly & clearly.
 For example:
     * Save users time (how much?)
+    Instead of searching up on google, and go through all diferent kinds of garbage and distribution infromation, our information are collected and well organized.

     * Allow users to discover new information (which information?
 And, why couldn't they discover it before?)
+    Information about supporting and tricks in the process, these are trade by experience from previous users and will hardly be found out online.

     * Provide users with more accurate and/or informative data (what kind of data?
 Why is it useful to them?)
+    Our data are informations related to all starting ups and investors, so the user will find out more data about people on the same stage with them, and they could know what are the common problems in the process.

     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
+    This application is similar to an application called CSI.
+Ours will be very similar, but ours are developed in Egypt.

     * How does this align with your partner's organization's values/mission/mandate?
+    The purpose of this website is same as our partner's organization, make life of starting up sntrepreneurs easier.

 #### Q4: How will you build it?